Permanents of heavy-tailed random matrices with positive elements: Rectangular matrices and the necessity of

 In this section we sketch how the above arguments extend to a large class of rectangular matrices.
-We will still assume that elements are sampled independently from a distribution supported on $\mathbb{R}^+$, but will now allow the width of the matrix to be significantly larger than the height, in particular it will suffice for the height to grow polynomially in the logarithm of the width.
+Of course, here we will assume that elements are sampled independently from a distribution supported on $\mathbb{R}^+$, but will now allow the width of the matrix to be significantly larger than the height, in particular it will suffice for the height to grow at least as $\log$ of height.
 The precise condition under the method extends is that matrix $A_n$ is $m_n \times n$, that is has height $m_n$ and width $n$, and the height satisfies the condition